The Broad River Review publishes high-quality literary works.

 A First Prize of a $100 gift card will be awarded, along with two Honorable Mention prizes of $50 each.

-To enter, submit a poem (up to 40 lines), short story (up to 2,000 words), or creative nonfiction essay (up to 2,000) no later than Thursday, April 3, 2025.
+To enter, submit a poem (up to 40 lines), short story (up to 2,000 words), or creative nonfiction essay (up to 2,000) no later than Monday, April 27, 2026.
 You may enter once, regardless of genre.
 Winning entry may be considered for publication in Broad River Review.

 Members of the Gardner-Webb University Department of English will review all entries and select the winner and finalists.
-Students do not have to be present at the Foothills Writers Day on April 10 to win.
-Students who do not enter the contest are also welcome to attend the Foothills Writers Day.

 Foothills Writing Contest inquiries should be directed to Dr. Chris Davis, Chair, Department of English at Gardner-Webb University, at (704) 406-3224 or cdavis@gardner-webb.edu.